Classification of simple modules with finite-dimensional weight spaces for the N = 2 Ramond algebra: Quasi-finite modules over the Ramond algebra

 \section{Quasi-finite modules over the $N=2$ Ramond algebra}

-In this section we mainly determine simple quasi-finite modules without highest or lowest weight over the $N=2$ Ramond algebra $\frak g$, and then get the main theorem. \begin{theo} Let $V$ be a simple weight module with finite dimensional weight spaces over $\frak g$.
-If $V$ is not a highest and lowest module, then $V$ is cuspidal. \end{theo} \begin{proof} Suppose that $V=\sum_{k\in \z}V_k$ is an simple quasi-finite ${\frak g}$-module without highest and lowest weights.
+In this section, we classify all simple weight modules with finite-dimensional weight spaces for the $N=2$ Ramond algebra.

+\begin{theo} Let $V$ be a simple weight module with finite-dimensional weight spaces over $\frak g$.
+If $V$ is not a highest and lowest module, then $V$ is cuspidal. \end{theo} \begin{proof} Suppose that $V=\sum_{k\in \z}V_k$ is a simple quasi-finite ${\frak g}$-module without highest and lowest weights.
 We shall prove that for any $n\in\z^*$, $k\in\z$,

 is injective.
-In particular, by taking $n=-k$, we obtain that $\dim\,V_k$ is cuspidal.
+In particular, by taking $n=-k$, we obtain that $V$ is cuspidal.

 In fact, suppose there exists some $v_0\in V_k$ such that

 Without loss of generality, we can suppose $n>0$.
 Note that when $\ell\gg0$, we have